patrick-5546/ML-Image-Processor/Backend/ImageTagger/README.md

 ## How to Run

+1. Navigate to this directory, `Backend/ImageTagger/`
-1. Run `python Backend\ImageTagger\tagall.py` to add random tags to the images.
+2. Run `python tagall.py` to add random tags to the images